ANTsX/ANTsPy/README.md

 ## Installation

-The easiest way to install antspy is via the latest pre-compiled binaries from PyPI.
+The easiest way to install ANTsPy is via the latest pre-compiled binaries from PyPI.

 ```bash
 pip install antspyx